emacselements/whisper/README.md

 [Donate via PayPal](https://www.paypal.com/paypalme/revrari)

-# My Whisper - Speech-to-Text for Emacs
+# Whisper - Speech-to-Text for Emacs

 A simple Emacs package that provides speech-to-text functionality using Whisper.cpp.
 Record audio directly from Emacs and have it transcribed and inserted at your cursor position.